Honors & Awards

 2012 Professional Recyclers of Pennsylvania Waste Watchers Award

-Earth Conservancy recieved the 2012 Professional Recyclers of Pennsylvania (PROP) Waste Watchers Award for its Leaf and Yard Waste Composting Facility.
+Earth Conservancy received the 2012 Professional Recyclers of Pennsylvania (PROP) Waste Watchers Award for its Leaf and Yard Waste Composting Facility.
 The facility processes organic materials primarily from Luzerne County residents and municipalities, and turns it into a nutrient-rich compost used in Earth Conservancy’s reclamation projects and its community garden.
 In 2011, the facility served 18 municipalities and processed 124,000 tons of material, saving users an estimated $3.1 million in landfill tipping fees.
 The compost is then available to residents and municipalities of Luzerne County, and EC regularly donates material to events like like the Newport Township Community Organization’s annual cleanup, and Kistler Elementary’s garden project.
 In addition, EC has partnered with organizations like the Chesapeake Bay Foundation and Pennsylvania American Water Company to improve its compost by incorporating organic materials from these entities.
 Pictured left: John Renfer, Executive Administrator, Earth Conservancy; and Robert Watts, Board President, PROP.
 Learn more about EC’s compost facility here.

 2012 Governor’s Award for Environmental Excellence